Introduction to Hierarchial Forecasting using HierarchialForecast

 In such scenarios, forecasters are often required to provide predictions for all disaggregate and aggregate series.
 A natural desire is for those predictions to be “coherent”, that is, for the bottom series to add up precisely to the forecasts of the aggregated series.

-Figure 1. shows a simple hierarchical structure where we have four bottom-level series, two middle-level series, and the top level representing the total aggregation.
+The above figure shows a simple hierarchical structure where we have four bottom-level series, two middle-level series, and the top level representing the total aggregation.
 Its hierarchical aggregations or coherency constraints are:

 Luckily these constraints can be compactly expressed with the following matrices: